HarryAllen1/tsa-grouping-thing/docs/admin/logs.md

 It does **NOT** log:

 - Changes people make to their account (name, gender, events, etc.),
+- Changes preformed by admins,
 - Results changes, or
 - File changes (submission uploads, file uploads).

 It DOES log:

 - All request changes,
+- Rooming changes,
-- Rooming changes and,
+- Cardboard boat changes (i.e., team name),
-- Admin changes.
+- All team changes (member removal and addition, team captains, etc.).